 Software related datasets – datasets resulting from the development of the combustion reaction mechanisms.
 These can be used for various purposes in the combustion area including research tasks or the development of new appliances.

-Generally, the datasets which be stored in file formats which have a high chance of remaining usable in the far future (see Annex 1).
+Generally, the datasets will be stored in file formats which have a high chance of remaining usable in the far future (see Annex 1).
 Especially the datasets which will be available for open access will be stored in these selected file formats.
 In principle the 4TU.ResearchData platform is selected to insure open access of the datasets, persistent identifiers, data discovery and preservation of data for a long term.
 The open access data is useful for different stakeholder groups from the scientific community, industry as well as socio‐economic actors.
 For example:

 Industry and potential end‐users of the Bio-HFO.
 To implement Bio-HFO in the marine sector, the potential end‐users need to be aware of their options.
 The end users will have certain demands, such as cost and comfort levels, which the industry needs to accommodate.
 This will be addressed by the datasets generated in WP6 and WP7.